 -

-Marcussen Carver posted an update 1 month, 1 week ago
+Marcussen Carver posted an update 3 months ago

 Due to globalization and the growth of trade and services, businesses in India frequently have to pay or receive payments from foreign sources.
 These cross-border transactions, referred to as business remittances are restricted by strict rules which are set by the Reserve Bank of India (RBI) and governed through the Foreign Exchange Management Act (FEMA).
 Knowing of the laws and policies regarding business remittances can be crucial to make sure that you are in the compliance of your business, prevent penalties, as well as streamline global business processes.